-Twitter and other tech firms to file legal action slamming Trump's travel ban
+Tech giants make court move slamming Trump's travel ban

 It's not the first legal move by tech firms over Trump's ban.

-Amazon (AMZN, Tech30) and Expedia (EXPE) filed motions in a federal lawsuit brought last week by the attorney general for Washington State, where the two companies are based.
+Amazon (AMZN, Tech30) and Expedia (EXPE) filed motions last week in the Washington attorney general's lawsuit.
 They argued the immigration order will hurt their employees and their businesses.

-Apple (AAPL, Tech30) is considering legal options over the travel ban, which has affected hundreds of its employees, CEO Tim Cook said last week.

 Uber CEO Travis Kalanick on Thursday dropped out of Trump's business advisory council, citing the ban.